Zetaphor/cables-patches-ops/content/groq-client/README.md

 # Groq Client

-This op uses the [`groq-sdk`](https://www.npmjs.com/package/groq-sdk) package from to implement a Groq API client.
+This op uses the [`groq-sdk`](https://www.npmjs.com/package/groq-sdk) package to implement a Groq API client.
 It supports streaming responses and JSON mode.

 [Groq](https://groq.com/) offers a generous free tier for their API, and their inference for most models exceeds 1000 tokens per second.